Just where do rich content images; those images in question answers, carousels and knowledge panels at Google come from?

 The model itself is designed to model both object image to object label similarities, and object label to object part label similarities in a single joint system.
 Experiments conducted on our combined data and a precisely annotated evaluation set demonstrate the usefulness of our approach.

-We don’t know if this experiment, or something else has lead to the improvement that we see in images chosen for carousels or the knowledge panel or how image are categorized in some images searches.
+We don’t know if this experiment, or something else has lead to the improvement that we see in rich content images chosen for carousels or the knowledge panel or how image are categorized in some images searches.

 SEO Images Optimization